Age-related Macular Degeneration (AMD)

 Optomap® uses special scanning technology to capture a detailed image of your retina.
 With Optomap® technology, your eye doctor can see as much of the retina as possible, including the peripheral areas where the first signs of AMD are most likely to occur.
 Plus, Optomap® provides cross-sectional images of the important structures of your retina, making it possible for your doctor to see the subtlest, earliest changes associated with AMD.
 The scan takes less than a second, and it’s completely noninvasive.

 At Altman Eye Center, we want all our patients to enjoy the best possible vision at every age.
-To learn more about AMD screening in Pikeville or to schedule an eye exam, give us a call or book your appointment online.
+To learn more about AMD screening in Pikeville and Prestonburg or to schedule an eye exam, give us a call or book your appointment online.